VisionDepth/VisionDepth3D/README.md

 This snippet guides users through cloning the repo, creating and activating the environment, and running the app—all in a few simple steps.

 ---
+## Guide Sheet: **Updating**

+When a new update drops move the weights folder out of the VisionDepth-main folder, Delete Old VisionDepth3D folder and redownload updated folder, place weights folder inside updated main folder like you did before, started and used the program before just update the path in starter scrip you might need to activate the conda environment to run the conda script open conda like before and cd to updated folder path and run the conda starter script, you will have to adjust the paths inside the starter script type in your systems startup file press enter and VisionDepth3D will open

+---
 ## Guide Sheet: GUI Inputs
 Use the GUI to fine-tune your 3D conversion settings.